-Fruit leather is one of the easiest ways you can use leftover fruits, or take advantage of abundant fruit crops to create tasty and healthy stacks for your family without the added sugars and chemicals from most store bought varieties.
+Fruit leather is one of the easiest ways you can use leftover fruits, or take advantage of abundant fruit crops to create tasty and healthy snacks for your family without the added sugars and chemicals from most store-bought varieties.

-No sugar is needed in most recipes.
-Fruit is generally sweet enough on it’s own.
-You just need to puree it completely smooth!
-Add a little touch of honey if it’s too tart!
+You don’t need sugar for most recipes; fruit is generally sweet enough on its own.
+You need to puree it completely smooth, and you can use a blender/food processor for this!
+Add a touch of honey if it’s too tart!

-Diabetics can eat fruit leathers as part of their diets (be sure to use a no sugar added recipe).
-Aspteratame can lose its sweetness in the drying process.
-Use your normal fruit exchange to keep track of dietary sugars.
+People with diabetes can eat fruit leathers as part of their diets (be sure to use a no-sugar-added recipe).
+Aspartame can lose its sweetness in the drying process, and this is an alternative to sugar packed with chemicals.
+Use your regular fruit exchange for keeping track of dietary sugars.

-- Make sure top is dull (not shiny) and does not indent.
-The object is not to cook the leather, but dry it.
+- Make sure top is dull (not shiny) and doesn’t indent.
+The object is to dry the leather, but not cook it.

 - Use any combination of fruit that sounds good to you.